The Strongest Man Is Not From Nazareth

-However, according to the book of Judges, there is more to Samson’s strength than the movie depicts.
+However, the book of Judges reveals that there is more to Samson’s strength than the movie depicts.
 Samson was dedicated from birth to be a Nazirite [נזיר–nazir] as it says, “the boy is to be a Nazirite, dedicated to God from the womb” (Judges 13:5).
 The status of Nazirite elevates a person by “separating” the Nazirite from worldly pleasures and trivialities.

 Although Samson may be the most well-known Nazirite, this week’s Torah portion, Naso (Numbers 4:21–7:89), explains that any Jewish man or woman can become a Nazirite.
 They do this by committing, for a prescribed time, to abstain from wine, to refrain from cutting their hair, and to avoid contact with the dead (Numbers 6:1-8).
 In doing so, the Nazirite demonstrates a desire to transcend material pursuits and focus on a spiritual dedication to God.
 In Samson’s case, this extraordinary commitment to God was the source of his incredible strength.

 A Nazirite is more than an ascetic who practices self-denial.
 Instead, he is the paradigm of someone who undertakes a spiritual “detox program,” dedicating himself to God by taking extraordinary steps to control compulsive impulses.